mgsosna/mattsosna.com/_posts/careers/2020-12-06-DS-transition-3.md

 ---

 ## Code for days
 As a data scientist, most of your time will be spent writing and reading code.
+You'll want to make sure you have the programming chops to carry out the analyses you'll need, as well as any pipelining to send the results of those analyses to storage or processed for stakeholders.

 While plenty of data science roles rely solely on R, this post will demonstrate coding concepts with Python.
 Python's versatility makes it an "all-in-one" language for a huge range of data science applications, from dataframe manipulations to computer vision.
 Python also lets you more easily dip into [the software engineering side of the analytics-engineering spectrum]({{  site.baseurl  }}/DS-transition-1#the-scalpel-versus-the-shovel).